Welcome to Nursing Home Law

 Nursing Home Abuse – Overview

 Older people frequently opt to move into nursing homes or long-term care facilities to ensure that they are well cared for, and will be protected from the effects of any deteriorating physical and/or mental conditions.
 Ordinarily, these facilities provide a positive environment and a beneficial experience for their patients.
 However, older people are sometimes actually physically and/or psychologically harmed by the negligent or intentional acts of their caregivers.
 In institutional settings, several factors have been shown to contribute to the abuse or neglect of residents, including: poorly qualified and inadequately trained staff; staff with a history of violence; inadequate numbers of staff; the isolation of residents; and, the reluctance of residents to report abuse out of embarrassment or fear.
+If you are on the west coast, we are in the processs of opening a new office with Kate Stebbins.

 Liability for Nursing Home Injuries